solidified-security/solidified-security.github.io/README.md

 ---

-© 2025 · Solidified is a brand of Oak Security GmbH
+© 2025 · Solidified is a spin-off of Oak Security GmbH

 [Privacy policy](PRIVACY.md)